NyxIsBad/hijiri.dev-urara/urara/site-index/dev/clearvision/index.svelte.md

 ~this blog is WIP and so is this page~
 ## Description

-[Clearvision](https://github.com/ClearVision) is a project created by myself and other members of the ClearVision organization, or the ClearVision Team.
-It is designed to customize discord, a chatting platform
+Initially made by Zerthox, [Clearvision](https://github.com/ClearVision) is a project created by myself and other members of the ClearVision organization, or the ClearVision Team.
+It is designed to customize discord, a chatting platform.

 It's a theme written in scss and hosted on github.
-You can install it via any discord injector that supports .theme.css files, such as [BetterDiscord](https://betterdiscord.app/) or [Powercord](https://powercord.dev/).
+You can install it via any discord injector that supports .theme.css files, such as [BetterDiscord](https://betterdiscord.app/), [Powercord](https://powercord.dev/), Vizality, Replugged, etc etc.

 ## Support